santi1s/Big-Data/Big-Data/Getting-Started/Support-Engineer-Training/Mentoring-Guidelines.md

 Mentor will help identify suitable cases for Mentee to take that will challenge them to grow in the role.

 • After week 5:
-Setup (at least biweekly) meeting that suits Mentor/Mentee, during this meeting the mentor will review cases with the mentee and discuss difficulties.
+Setup (at least weekly) meeting that suits Mentor/Mentee, during this meeting the mentor will review cases with the mentee and discuss difficulties.

 Tips for the first 2 months